Friday, 11 May 2012

 The practice of block booking would run Famous Players-Lasky Corporation into trouble with the First National Exhibitions Circuit, an association of independent theatre owners.
 First National consisted of some of the biggest first run theatre chains in the United States, about 596 theatres in all nationwide.
 First National disagreed with the practice of block booking, which often required theatres to buy large blocks of films, some of which might not have even been produced yet.
 First National then threatened a boycott of Famous Players-Lasky Corporation.
 The answer to this problem for Famous Players-Lasky Corporation was simply to buy its own theatres.

 Unfortunately for Paramount, the business practices it had innovated in the 1910's, practices soon adopted by the other studios, would soon come back to haunt it.
 In 1938 the Department of Justice filed a lawsuit against Paramount and the other major studios because of block booking and other unfair trade practices.
 The lawsuit would be settled in 1940 with a consent decree that allowed the government to revive the lawsuit if they thought it necessary.
-According to the consent decree the studios block book short subjects along with feature films, they could block book a maximum of five feature films at a time, and they could not force exhibitors to book films that they had not seen.
+According to the consent decree the studios could no longer block book short subjects along with feature films (although they could still block book a maximum of five feature films at a time), and they could not force exhibitors to book films that they had not seen.
 In 1943 the government decided that there had not been sufficient progress on the part of the studios and reinstated the lawsuit.
 It went to court in 1945.

 In the end the case, known as United States v.
 Paramount Pictures, Inc., would go to the Supreme Court.
 The case was decided on 3 May 1948.
 Unfortunately for Paramount and the other major Hollywood studios, the verdict went against them.
 Not only did the Supreme Court's decision bring an end to such practices as block booking, but it also forced the studios to divest themselves of their theatre chains.
 United States v.
 Paramount Pictures, Inc. would effectively bring an end to the studio system, a system Paramount had largely helped to create.